 - URL slug

-Keyword density: Aim for 1-2% naturally.
-Focus on semantic variations rather than exact-match repetition.
+Keyword density: Aim for 1–2% naturally.
+Semantic variations and related terms matter more than exact-match repetition.

 Featured Snippet Optimization

 Featured snippets appear at position zero in search results.
-To optimize for featured snippets:
+To optimize for them:

-- Answer questions directly in first 40-60 words
+- Answer questions directly in the first 40–60 words

 - Use structured formats (lists, tables, steps)